aapae/aapae.github.io/README.md

 		- membership
 		- publications
 			- Australian Ethics - May, 2014
-			- ...
-		- resources
+			- Informative Articles for Practitioners
+			- Book Reviews about ethical stuff

 There is no longer a html sitemap as this information is now contained in the footer of every pages (a sitemap.xml exists however to help google index content).

-### Updating Content
+## Updating Content

-#### Registrations
+It is very easy to add or edit content on the website.
+All you need to do is signup/login and edit.

+### Sign Up

-Website admins will need to register an account here on [github](https://github.com/join) and notify [Dave Kinkead](dave@kinkead.com.au) of their github username.
+Website admins will need to register an account here on [github](https://github.com/join) and notify [Dave Kinkead](mailto:d.kinkead@uq.edu.au) of their github username.
 Once this has been completed, you'll have read/write access to this repository.

-#### Adding content
+### Adding content

 Any content you add to this repo will automatically be compiled and deployed to the [aapae.org.au](http://aapae.org.au) website.

 All content is written in [Markdown](http://en.wikipedia.org/wiki/Markdown) - a human friendly plain text syntax that can be converted to HTML by a computer.
-If you can write an email, you can write markdown, and [cheatsheet can be found here](http://assemble.io/docs/Cheatsheet-Markdown.html).
+If you can write an email, you can write markdown, and [cheat sheet can be found here](http://assemble.io/docs/Cheatsheet-Markdown.html).

 #### Pages